shivshankardayal/memoir/README.md

 result in a lot less memory consumption from Couchbasse at least to start with as all of data is being put in one bucket.

+Note that in code the app name is still kunjika just the module kunjika.py is renamed memoir.py.
+I have decided to keep the same name in code so that people willing to adapt code from Memoir to Kunjika should have little problem.

 Note
 ----
 The server hosting original demo of Kunjika was getting hacked repeatedly which